Personal profile

 Research interests

-Claire Elizabeth Tanner is a current PhD student at the University of Bath studying sex ratios and breeding behaviour evolution in shorebirds.
+Claire Elizabeth Tanner is a Lecturer in Conservation Biology at the University of Bath.

-Claire previously studied at the Department of Biosciences, University of Exeter, researching the effects of climate change on sea turtle hatchling sex ratios.
-This research was presented at the International Sea Turtle symposium 2018 (Kobe, Japan) and will be published later this year.
+Claire gained her PhD from the University of Bath, researching parental care in shorebirds, and previously studied at the Department of Biosciences, University of Exeter, researching the effects of climate change on sea turtle hatchling sex ratios.

 Expertise related to UN Sustainable Development Goals